broadinstitute/polyphonia/README.md

 `--vcf`
 `--het`

 You must include a within-sample diversity file for every sample you want to compare.
+Any sample without a within-sample diversity file will be excluded.

 A within-sample diversity file can be a bam file with aligned reads provided through `--bam`, a vcf file provided through `--vcf`, or a heterozygosity table provided through `--het`.
 It is best for all samples to be processed the same way, but polyphonia does not require all within-sample diversity files to be at the same stage.

-Any sample without a within-sample diversity file will be excluded.

 The sample name associated with a within-sample diversity file is retrieved from the *filename*.
-Polyphonia will try to match the filename of each within-sample diversity file up to a `.` to a sample name (from the [plate map file(s)](#optional-plate-map-inputs) if provided, or from the [consensus genome files](#consensus-genomes) if not).
-If a within-sample diversity file name contains multiple `.`s, polyphonia will try to match all possible names starting with the longest.
+Polyphonia will try to match the filename of each within-sample diversity file up to a `.` to an existing sample name (from the [plate map file(s)](#optional-plate-map-inputs) if provided, or from the [consensus genome files](#consensus-genomes) if not).
+If a within-sample diversity file name contains multiple `.`s, polyphonia will try to match all possible names, starting with the longest, until it finds a matching sample name.
 Any within-sample diversity file without an associated [consensus genome](#consensus-genomes) is excluded.
-If you provide a [plate map](#optional-plate-map-inputs) using `--plate-map`, then any sample whose name does not appear in a plate map is also excluded.
+If you provide a [plate map](#optional-plate-map-inputs) using `--plate-map`, any within-sample diversity file without an associated plate map entry is excluded.

 #### `--bam`
 If you provide aligned reads through `--bam`, then within-sample diversity (base substitutions only) will be called using `LoFreq call` and the output will be processed into a heterozygosity table.
 These intermediate files are saved in the [directory](#output-file-paths) provided by `out-temp`.
-Within the bam file, reads must be aligned to the same [reference genome](#reference-genome) as that indicated by `--ref`.
+Within the bam file, reads must be aligned to the same [reference genome](#reference-genome) as that provided by `--ref`.

 #### `--vcf`
 Processing large bam files can be very slow. `--vcf` can be helpful if you have already processed your bam files using LoFreq, or if you prefer to use GATK or another tool to detect within-sample diversity and calculate allele frequencies.
 If you provide a within-sample diversity file through `--vcf`, the file will be processed into a heterozygosity table saved in the [directory](#output-file-paths) provided by `out-temp`.
 You can view example vcf files here: [USA-MA-Broad_CRSP-01315-2021.bam_LoFreq.vcf](/test/input/USA-MA-Broad_CRSP-01315-2021.bam_LoFreq.vcf) and [USA-MA-Broad_CRSP-01323-2021.bam_LoFreq.vcf](/test/input/USA-MA-Broad_CRSP-01323-2021.bam_LoFreq.vcf).

-Within the vcf file, locus positions must be relative to the same [reference](#reference-genome) as that indicated by `--ref`.
+Within the vcf file, locus positions must be relative to the same [reference](#reference-genome) as that provided by `--ref`.

 Polyphonia is set up to process vcf files output by LoFreq or GATK.
 If you use a different tool, you can preprocess the output yourself and input it using `--het`.